aidank25/Infinite-Questions/README.md

 # Infinite Questions

-## This is a 20 questions sort of game except you get infinite questions because why not.
+## This is a 20 questions sort of game except you get infinite questions.
-The app will query the language model to pick a random word and your goal is to guess the word with only yes or no questions
+The app will query a language model using Groq to pick a random word and your goal is to guess the word with only yes or no questions

 to run: `python3 main.py`